JimZhang37/cloud-developer-project-3-microservice/README.md

 This is the third task run the app in k8s.
 In previous tasks, I have built docker images with docker-compose in travis ci and push these images to to dockerhub in travis ci.
 I was able to run command `docker-compose up` in my local pc to launch the app.

+In this task, I successfully run all microservices in a k8s cluster created at by AWS EKS.
+For the sake of testing, I created a new user and the frontend displayed images from AWS S3 bucket.
+Clearly, configuremap and secret are properperly set.

+* By debugging the problem, I used `kubectl logs pod-name` command to fetch logs from pods.
+I found that one of my configuremap parameter, database's dialogue, is forgotten and services couldn't run because of this reason.
+* How to specify an IP to a service.
+Currently I use `kubectl port-forwarding service/*`, which mapping a remote service in a cluster to my localhost.

+Remaining tasks:
+* How to apply service mesh to this project for A/B test.
+* container logs to STDOUT and configue cloud watch log.

+Completed:
+* I run a cluster in AWS EKS.
+Once I delete this cluster, can I delete local kubectl's configuration to this cluster.
+(If I use `eksctl delete cluster`, kubeconfig will be updated.)
+* How to quickly run all service in a cluster.
+Currently, I will run commands `kubectl apply -f *` several times to a few files from secrets, deployments to services.
+(Create a Makefile to automate this task.)
 # Tasks
 ## Task 1:
 ```